 Your risk for heart problems related to cancer treatment is only higher if you undergo certain types of treatments for certain types of cancer.
 These treatments and their cardiovascular side effects include:

 Chest radiation increases your chances of developing myocarditis or pericarditis (inflammation of the tissue surrounding the heart).
 It can also damage the heart valves or your coronary arteries.
 If left untreated, any of these problems can lead to heart failure.

 Some types of chemotherapy can damage the heart muscle, while others increase your risk of blood clots.
 This can lead to complications such as heart failure, stroke, and arrhythmia—including dangerous types of arrhythmia that can cause sudden cardiac death.

 Other cancer drugs

 Newer types of cancer medicine, such as targeted therapies for breast cancer and certain immunotherapy drugs, can also damage the heart.
 Complications include myocarditis and left-sided heart failure.

 UI Heart and Vascular Center specialists have a deep understanding of the link between cancer treatment and heart disease and the benefits and risks of each treatment.

-We work together to help you beat cancer while minimizing your risk of serious heart problems.
+We work together to help treat your cancer while minimizing your risk of serious heart problems.
 And if problems arise, we coordinate treatments that help prevent disease progression or serious complications.

 Cardiovascular care for cancer survivors